open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 cuVSLAM is also used for run-time pure localization within the feature map generated during the mapping run.
 This can run in excess of 30 fps with 4 stereo camera pairs, or even faster with fewer on the Jetson AGX Orin.

-Additionally, a utility that Isaac ROS SDK provides, Visual Global Localization, is used to identify the initial starting pose in a localization run when one is not already previously known.
+Additionally, a utility that Isaac ROS SDK provides, Visual Global Localization (cuVGL), is used to identify the initial starting pose in a localization run when one is not already previously known.
 Using the features in at the initial pose, it will match those with the pre-built map to identify the starting pose one-time on startup before continuing the localization session with cuVSLAM - solving the kidnapped robot problem.
 This will be used to set the initial pose of the robot before starting navigation sessions.
+It may also be used to relocalize the robot during runtime as well, which can be run in just under 1 second.

 TODO Chart showing the workflow for this to explain in conclusion